21st April 2019

 On the morning of Easter Sunday, Sara Ingleby-Mackenzie’s thoughts immediately went to one man.

 Anjula had been her guide on her holiday to Sri Lanka six weeks prior.
-He is Catholic, and had spoken with such pride about his community in Negombo, a region north of Colombo on Sri Lanka’s west coast.
-Sara knew that Anjula would have gone to church for an Easter service – the same church that was now all over the headline news.
+He is Catholic, and had spoken with such pride about his community in Negombo, pointing out his grand looking church as they drove past.
+Sara knew that Anjula would have gone to this church for an Easter service – the same church that was now all over the headline news.